TempeHS/2024SDD-Rayan-AeroFit/README.md

 ## Step Tracker
 ### Core Features:
-- The Step Tracker used accelerometer data and time between steps to track user steps accurately.
+- The Step Tracker uses accelerometer data and time between steps to accurately track user steps.
 - Step-Goal progress bar shows accurate progress towards goals
 - Calorie conversions use a standardised ratio of 1cal:20steps to track calories
 - Main page uses local storage to detect if motion-permissions have been activated.
 If not, it guides the user to do so, thus automating the setup process.